 With a stimulating environment and the right adult interactions, children are more likely to develop curiosity and creativity.

 Preschool children get to choose which activities they participate in.
 That means they not only get to follow their interests but also learn decision-making skills and responsibility.
 Children are encouraged to make their own choices.

 Teachers watch children and keep an eye on which activities they seem interested in.
 If a child seems unsure of how to enter other children’s play, they may offer suggestions on ways to join the group.

-8. Children learn to take care of themselves.
+8. Teaches children to take care of themselves.

 At preschool, children are often given chances to practice being responsible.
 Preschool teachers teach and expect children to wash their hands, keep personal belongings in cubbies, and put toys back in their designated spaces.

-9. Children learn to take care of each other.
+9. Teaches children to take care of each other.

 In addition to taking care of themselves, preschoolers learn how to take care of others.
 Teachers encourage children to help each other learn skills they are more competent at and view themselves as a resource for other children.